verrazzano/docs/content/en/docs/networking/traffic/net-traffic.md

 ```

 Using the OKE example, traffic entering the OCI load balancer is routed to the NGINX load
-balancer, then routed from there to the pods belonging to the services described in the Ingress.
+balancer, then routed from there to the Pods belonging to the services described in the Ingress.

 ### Ingress for applications
 Verrazzano also provides Ingress into applications, but uses an Istio ingress gateway, which is
 an Envoy proxy, instead of NGINX.
 Istio has a `Gateway` resource that provides load balancer information
 such as hosts, ports, and certificates for traffic coming into the mesh.
-See [Istio Gateway](https://istio.io/latest/docs/reference/config/networking/gateway/) for more information.
+See [Istio Gateway](HTTPS://istio.io/latest/docs/reference/config/networking/gateway/) for more information.
 Just as an
 Ingress needs a corresponding Ingress controller, the same is true for the Gateway resource, where there is a
 corresponding Istio ingress gateway controller.
 However, unlike the Ingress, the Gateway
 resource doesn't have service routing information.
 That is